-The following chart illustrates the proportion of sources of operating revenue for fiscal years ended June 30, 2020 and 2019.
+The following chart illustrates the proportion of sources of operating revenue, before reliever airport fee, for fiscal years ended June 30, 2020 and 2019.
+Other aviation and other operating revenue were added and labeled "Other."

-For the fiscal year ended June 30, 2020, total operating revenue was \$1.4 billion, a decrease of \$172.5 million or 11.2% from the prior fiscal year.
-Aviation related revenue decreased by \$49.5 million or 4.8%.
-Non-aviation revenue decreased by \$122.9 million or 24.0%, including decrease in concession of \$120.8 million, or 24.1%, and decrease in other operating revenue of \$2.1 million, or 20.1%.
+For the fiscal year ended June 30, 2020, total operating revenue before reliever airport fees was \$1.3 billion, a decrease of \$172.5 million or 11.4% from the prior fiscal year.
+Aviation related revenue decreased by \$49.7 million or 5.0%.
+Non-aviation revenue decreased by \$122.8 million or 24.0%, including decrease in concession of \$120.8 million or 24.1%, and decrease in other operating revenue of \$2.0 million, or 19.5%.
 The downturn in total operating revenue was mainly caused by the outbreak of COVID-19.
 The COVID-19 pandemic has resulted in a number of governmental actions, including travel restrictions and warnings domestically and internationally by the CDC, and the issuance of 'stay at home' or 'shelter in place' orders by many state and local governments in the United States and governments abroad.
 Accordingly, LAX has been acutely impacted by the reductions in passenger volumes and flight operations.